jyeager123/Bellabeat/README.md

 |--------|--------|
 |Use Product|	17|

-Here we can see that roughly half (17 of the 33 woman surveyed) use a smart product to track their sleep as well as their workout routine.
+We can see that roughly half (17 of the 33 woman surveyed) use a smart product to track their sleep as well as their workout routine.

 Now that I have figured out how woman use a smart product, I wanted to analyze some of the trends in the data generated from the smart product.
-I first wanted to find out how someones workout impacted their minutes laying awake in bed.
-Again, we can consider a workout where the sum of the VeryActiveMinutes and ModerateActiveMinutes is greater than 10.
+I first wanted to find out how someone's workout impacted their minutes lying awake in bed.
+Again, we can consider a workout where the sum of the VeryActiveMinutes and ModerateActiveMinutes is greater than ten minutes.

 ```
 ---Finds the minutes awake in bed and the workout distance in a day---
-SELECT MinutesAwakeInBed,(VeryActiveDistance + ModerateActiveDistance)
+SELECT MinutesAwakeInBed, (VeryActiveDistance + ModerateActiveDistance)
 AS WorkoutDistance
 FROM `my-first-project-374001.Bellabeat.daily_activity`
 WHERE MinutesAwakeInBed>0 AND (VeryActiveMinutes + ModerateActiveMinutes)>10